romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What information is accessible on a GitHub organization's team page?
+Q: What information is accessible on a GitHub organization's team page?
 <details><summary>Show the answer</summary><p>

 - **Team members, child teams, the team's repositories, and settings for updating the team's description and profile picture**